-The Getting Started Guide is for first-time users and users upgrading from previous versions of the software.
+The Getting Started Guide is for first-time users and people upgrading from a prior version of the product.
 This guide assumes you have a basic understanding of Microsoft Windows[®].
-For more information, refer to Help from Microsoft.
 Before you begin using the software, read this guide for a general overview of system features, common procedures, and other important information.

-Screens used in this guide reflect the Sage 100 Advanced ERP product; similar screens appear in the Sage 100 Standard and Premium ERP products.
-Some sections of this guide reference Business Insights Reporter and the eBusiness Manager, Fixed Assets, Job Cost, Material Requirements Planning, Payroll, TimeCard, and Work Order modules, which are not available for Sage 100 Premium ERP.
+Some sections of this guide reference Business Insights Reporter and the eBusiness Manager, Fixed Assets, Job Cost, Material Requirements Planning, Payroll, TimeCard, and Work Order modules, which are not available for Sage 100 Premium.